ventosus/lv2-site/content/pages/developing.md

-Title: Developer Information
+Title: Developing

 The way to learn about implementing LV2 is by example.
 The documentation and example projects listed below have been created specifically for this purpose, look at these first.
 Copying an example as a template is recommended.

-## What *not* to do

-If you are interested in implementing LV2, do *not* look at the specifications and API references first!
-They are just that: references, and do not provide a high-level view of how to get the job done.
-Once you have a basic working implementation based on the examples, if you need more specific detail, then the references are useful.
+**What *not* to do:** If you are interested in implementing LV2, do *not* look at the specifications and API references first!
+These are *references* that do not always provide a clear high-level view.
+Once you've gotten started based on the information below, if you need more specific detail, then the references are useful.

 ## Implementing Plugins